moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 As multiple streams of media may be available for concurrent sending such as multiple camera views or audio tracks, a means of both identifying the technical properties of each resource (codec, bitrate, etc) as well as a useful identification for playback should be part of the protocol.
 A base level of optional metadata e.g. the known language of an audio track or name of participant's camera should be supported, but further extended metadata of the contents of the media or its ontology should not be supported.

-### Scoped to an Origin/Domain, Application specific.
+### Scoped to an Origin/Domain, Application specific

-### Allows subscribing or requesting for the data matching the name by the consumers
+### Allows Subscribing or Requesting for the Data Matching the Name by the Consumers

 ## Packaging Media {#Packaging}